 imagining her body

-in a body of water, a jellyfish in the sea,
+like gel in a body of water, a jellyfish in the sea, a gasping squid.

 The attention to detail and the sensual language create poems that are at once ferocious and heartbreaking.